 The default output symbology layer visualizes the standardized residuals of the local linear regression models with a classified color scheme.
 Examine the patterns of the residuals to determine whether the model is well specified.
 Residuals for well-specified regression models will be normally distributed and spatially random with no clustering of values.
 You can run the Spatial Autocorrelation (Global Moran's I) tool on the regression residuals to test whether they are spatially random.
 Statistically significant high and low clustering of residuals indicates that the MGWR model is not optimal.

-The results for all coefficients of each explanatory variable are visualized in separate layers in a group layer.
-Each feature layer presents a divergent color scheme centered at zero.
+Layers of the coefficient and statistical significance of each explanatory variable are added to the map as a group layer, with separate subgroup layers for each explanatory variable.
+Each layer of coefficients presents a divergent color scheme centered at zero.
 This allows you to use the color to identify which variables have positive and negative relationships with the dependent variable.
-The significance of the coefficients of each explanatory variable is also visualized in a feature layer.
-For points, green halos indicate statistically significant relationships with 95 percent confidence, and gray halos indicate nonsignificant relationships.
+For points, statistically significant features (95 percent confidence) are indicated by green halos around the points, and nonsignificant relationships are indicated by gray halos.
 For polygons, significant relationships are indicated with texture meshes in the polygons.
 Examine the coefficient layers and the significance layers to better understand the spatial variation in the explanatory variables.
 You can use your insight from this spatial variation to inform policy.
-Global policies may work well when variables are globally statistically significant and show little regional variation, but local policies may work better when variables are not globally significant but instead exhibit a positive relationship in some locations and a negative relationship in others.
+Global policies may work well when variables are globally statistically significant and show little regional variation, but local policies may work better when there is substantial spatial variation in the regression coefficients.
+In this case, it may be appropriate to initiate policies in areas where the local effect is positive and large.
+However, the same policies may not be appropriate in other areas where the effect is small or negative.

 Messages and diagnostics